JoffreyRamonet/safety-net-alerte-hexagonal-architecture/README.md

 An Service Provider Interface package to link the repository layer of the infrastructure to the domain service.
 Models and Data Transfer Objects are managed in the domain.
 **ALL** business treatments of the application are performing here, in the service package.
+The stub package stores a fake Database and all fake repositories to mock the infrastructure repository layer.

  - The test cycle.